born through instinct: FRENCH linens from sarah Espeute

 Her partnership with Obakki reflects this alignment.
 A shared belief in process, in material, and in the importance of preserving handmade practices while allowing them to evolve.
 Together, the work becomes something more than product.
 A continuation of story — carried through handmade linen and brought into everyday life.

-SHOP THE SARAH ESPUETE COLLECTION
+SHOP THE SARAH ESPEUTE COLLECTION

 Related Posts